RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

 Add dismiss functionality to all alert messages with this plugin.

-When using a .close button, it must be the first child of the .alert-dismissible and no text content may come before it in the markup.
+When using a `.close` button, it must be the first child of the `.alert-dismissible` and no text content may come before it in the markup.
-Holy guacamole!
-Best check yo self, you're not looking too good.
-Oh snap!
-You got an error!

-Change this and that and try again.
-Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
-Cras mattis consectetur purus sit amet fermentum.
+IMG

-#### Usage
+#### 2-Usage

-Just add data-dismiss="alert" to your close button to automatically give an alert close functionality.
+Just add `data-dismiss="alert"` to your close button to automatically give an alert close functionality.
 Closing an alert removes it from the DOM.

     ```HTML
     <button type="button" class="close" data-dismiss="alert" aria-label="Close">